-Assess the needs and provide for the education and development of students with special needs.
+Assess the needs and provide for the education and development of students with diverse needs.

 Promote school culture and ensure the needs of all learners in the classroom are met.

-Provide a high quality learning environment and instruction that meets the needs of children with special needs.
+Provide a high quality learning environment and instruction that meets the needs of children with diverse needs.

-Help identify and monitor IEPs that ensure students with special needs are provided a high-quality education in the least restrictive learning environment and in compliance with IDEA.
+Help identify and monitor IEPs that ensure students with diverse needs are provided a high-quality education in the least restrictive learning environment and in compliance with IDEA.

 Develop lesson plans consistent with the Common Core and the schools’ college prep curriculum as well as students’ Individualized Education Program (IEP) goals and benchmarks.